JuDFTteam/masci-tools/studentproject18w/README.md

 ## Open Issues

-   * Running the Frontends in a debugger or with a counter reveals: on a plot selection change or update, the plot seems to be redrawn not once but several times.
+   * Running the frontends in a debugger or with a counter reveals: on a plot selection change or update, the plot seems to be redrawn not once but several times.
 The cause could not be found so far.
-   * In the Desktop Frontend, the Update Button has to be clicked several times.
+   * In the desktop frontend, the update button has to be clicked several times.
-   * In the Web Frontend, on startup, the plot is only visible after two loads/cell runs.
+   * In the web frontend, on startup, the plot is only visible after two loads/cell runs.